This section discusses the management of pain related to the treatment of early and locally advanced breast cancer.

 For some people, however, these symptoms may not occur until several months or years after treatment.

-Certain chemotherapy drugs (including vinorelbine and cisplatin, and taxanes such as paclitaxel and docetaxel) can cause nerve damage in some people.
+Some chemotherapy drugs (including taxanes such as paclitaxel (Taxol) and docetaxel (Taxotere)) can cause nerve damage.

-Nerve damage may cause a burning or shooting pain or numbness, usually in your fingers or toes (called peripheral neuropathy).
+Nerve damage from chemotherapy may cause a burning or shooting pain, or numbness, usually in your fingers or toes (called chemotherapy-induced peripheral neuropathy).

-Tell your health care provider if you have this type of pain or numbness.
+Tell your health care provider if you have burning or shooting pain, or numbness.
 Your provider may want to change your chemotherapy plan to ease these symptoms.

 Your provider may also prescribe mild pain relievers or other medications to ease the pain or numbness.
 If you still have pain, let your provider know.
-He or she may need to adjust your prescription.
+They may need to adjust your prescription.

 Duloxetine (Cymbalta) is the only medication helpful for the burning or shooting pain caused by cisplatin or taxane chemotherapy drugs.
 It’s not helpful, however, for the numbness caused by these drugs.

-If your pain doesn’t respond to these measures, your provider may refer you to a palliative care or anesthesia pain specialist for a consultation.
+If your pain doesn’t respond to these measures, your provider may refer you to a palliative care or anesthesia pain specialist.

-Although pain or numbness almost always go away after chemotherapy ends, it may take weeks or months.
+For many people, pain or numbness goes away after chemotherapy ends.
+However, it may take weeks or months.

 Pain related to lymphedema after breast cancer treatment can be relieved through treatment of the lymphedema itself.